-To download L4 and L0 stream morphology data packages:
+To download L4 and L0 stream morphology and rapid habitat assessment data packages:

 - Access the NEON data portal and select the desired data product (Stream Morphology Map in Eco-Hydrology and Land Use, Land Cover, and Land Processes Data Products), date range, and location (state and site). - 2.
-Download the L4 dataset and open the geo_resultsFile.CSV.
-The full formatted name of this zipped file will appear as "NEON.DOM.SITE.DP4.00131.001.geo_resultsFile.YYYY-MM.basicstransitionDate.csv".
-Note that "DOM"" is the NEON Domain number and "YYYY-MM"" is the year and month of the date range specified. - 3.
-To access cloud-based L4 data products, links to the location are provided in the dataFilePath field of the geo_resultsFile.CSV file.
+Download the L4 dataset and open the geo_resultsFile.csv or geo_rapidHabitatResultsFile.csv.
+The full formatted name of these zipped files will appear as "NEON.DOM.SITE.DP4.00131.001.geo_resultsFile.YYYY-MM.basicstransitionDate.csv" or "NEON.DOM.SITE.DP4.00131.001.geo_rapidHabitatResultsFile.YYYY-MM.basicstransitionDate.csv".
+Note that "DOM" is the NEON Domain number and "YYYY-MM"" is the year and month of the date range specified. - 3.
+To access cloud-based L4 data products, links to the location are provided in the dataFilePath field of the geo_resultsFile.csv and geo_rapidHabitatResultsFile.csv files.
 To access cloud-based L0 data products, links to the cloud-storage location are provided in the rawDataFilePath field. - 4.
 Copy the URL provided in the dataFilePath field into a web browser to initiate the download of the L4 survey data package. - 5.
 Copy the URL provided in the rawDataFilePath field into a web browser to initiate the download of the LO survey data package.